GOcontroll/Moduline-WebUI/README.md

 A web based UI for GOcontroll Moduline controllers.
 Configure interfaces and services, check errorcodes or see general system information.

+## Installing

+Download the desired version from the github releases, then
+`pip install /path/to/your-version.tar.gz`
+If your application has a DTC decoding package don't forget to install this one too

 ## Development

 for development set up a venv in the project, enter it and install the necessary packages: